cashelcomputers/basaGC/doc/installation.md

 * Install Python 3.4 from [here](https://www.python.org/downloads/release/python-344/), scroll down to bottom of page and select windows installer
 * Install PyQt5 from [here](https://www.riverbankcomputing.com/software/pyqt/download5) ([direct link](http://sourceforge.net/projects/pyqt/files/PyQt5/PyQt-5.5.1/PyQt5-5.5.1-gpl-Py3.4-Qt5.5.1-x64.exe))
+* Get the latest release of basaGC [here](https://github.com/cashelcomputers/basaGC/releases)
+* Unzip the folder into a location of your choise (doesn't have to be in GameData)
+* Open the filder and double-click on the file "basagc.py"
+* Start navigating :)

 Mac:
 ---